AzBuilder/terrakube-helm-chart/examples/AzureAuthentication-Example4.md

       kubernetes.io/ingress.class: alb
   registry:
     enabled: true
+    domains:
-    domain: "<<CHANGE_THIS>>" # Change this to your terrakube registry url for example terrakube-registry.example.com
+    - "<<CHANGE_THIS>>" # Change this to your terrakube registry url for example terrakube-registry.example.com
     path: "/(.*)"
     pathType: "Prefix"
     annotations: # This annotations can change based on requirements.
 The followin is an example using EKS